oscar6echo/FranceMap/README.txt

-The Régions and Départements of France.
+The Régions and Départements of France, with d3.js.